Where Eagles Dare: Book Review

 Entering the hall, Smith disarms Schaffer and tells the Germans that in fact he is the double agent, General Carnaby is not really a general and the three supposed double-agents are impostors who are really there to kidnap the German General.

 Smith invites the Germans to contact his superiors to prove that he is really a double agent.
 They do so, and are convinced.
 Smith suggests the three impostors should prove they are genuine German agents by writing down the names of Germany’s top agent in Britain and all the German spies they know, which he will compare with a list in his possession.
 The three write their lists with Smith looking on and scoffing.

 When they finish, Smith reveals his list.
 It’s blank.
 Smith is a triple agent and has tricked the double agents into revealing most of Germany’s spies.

 Schaffer holds all the Germans at gunpoint.
 One of the Germans gets the upper hand again, but then Mary comes to the rescue.

 Smith drugs all the Germans and announces he is taking the three double agents back to Britain to be hung as traitors.
 Schaffer sets explosives as a diversion.
 Smith destroys the radio so the castle can’t call for reinforcements from the village, and the group head to the cable car.
 Whilst getting down from the roof of the castle to the cable car station, though, the traitors overpower Schaffer and use the cable car to escape…

 Smith [blackout]jumps from the roof of the castle onto the roof of the cable car.
 He fights one traitor on the roof of the cable car and is nearly shot but one of the cable car supports hits the traitor, sending him to his death.
-Smith sets an explosive charge and then swaps to the other cable car.
+Smith sets an explosive charge and then jumps to the other cable car as it passes.
 The explosion kills the remaining traitors.[/blackout]